NabiCook/coursera-works/README.md

 ### Automating Cybersecurity Tasks with Python

 * **Example: File Update Algorithm**
-	This script opens a file and modifies its contents.

 	```python
 	import_file = "allow_list.txt"
 	with open(import_file, "r") as file:
 		ip_addressess = file.read()
 	```
-This code snippet opens the file in read mode (`"r"`) to access its contents.
+This code snippet opens the file in read mode `"r"` to access its contents.
 The `.read()` method loads the file's contents into a single string.

 To convert the string of IP addresses into a list, the `.split()` method is used.
 ```python